realk1ko/samba-container/README.md

 - Passwords do not have to be defined via parameters or other insecure means.
 - You don't need to make `/etc/passwd`, `/etc/shadow` and `/etc/group` persistent.

-However, the UIDs/GIDs of the users are **not ensured to be consistent** between "re-creations" of a user, making this a bad option if you're trying to make the files and directories accessible for users from the host or even the users themselves via other file sharing applications.
+However, the UIDs/GIDs of the users are **not ensured to be consistent** between "re-creations" of a user, making this container a **bad option** if you're trying to make the files and directories accessible for users from the host or other users via different file sharing applications (e. g.
+NFS).

 The user re-creation **only works** if you're using `tdbsam` as password database backend for Samba.
 This is the [default behaviour](https://www.samba.org/samba/docs/current/man-html/smb.conf.5.html#idm7607) in most - if not all - distributions and this container.

+#### Adding Users

-To add a new user, simply login to the container using:
+To add a new user, simply login to the running container using:

 ```
 docker exec -it name-of-your-container /bin/bash
 ```

-Then add a new UNIX user and define a password (used only for Samba):
+Then add a new UNIX user, add it's corresponding Samba user and define a password interactively (used only for Samba):

 ```
 adduser -M -s /sbin/nologin your-username